Tokens

 How references resolve

-When you reference another token with curly-brace syntax like {color.neutral-900}, the platform resolves the full chain automatically.
+When you link one token to another — for example, {color.neutral-900} — the platform resolves the full chain automatically.
 A semantic token pointing to a primitive immediately shows the resolved value.
 Circular references are rejected on save.

 Resolved values are recalculated every time you view or export tokens, so you never see a stale reference.